Solar Panels in Rathnapish, Co. Carlow

 A system installed in Rathnapish today will generate clean electricity for 25-30 years with minimal maintenance.

-Government Support for Solar in Rathnapish
+Solar grants available in Rathnapish

 Homeowners in Rathnapish, Co.
 Carlow can apply for the SEAI solar PV grant.
 The maximum grant of €1,800 is confirmed for 2026.